Lubieerror/Steam-Deck-Ubisoft-Rockstar-and-EA-Launcher-Deduplication-Script-for-Steam-Prefixes/README.md

 python3 steamlaunchermanager.py

-7. Launcher folders are located in compatdata/Launchers.
+7. Now launcher folders are located in compatdata/Launchers.

+Script doesn't interfere with save games, they are stored in different locations.

+Please consider - for the script to work launchers must be installed in their default path.